 He proves this point in a number of ways, but most conclusively by the fact that even the intelligent, highly educated, idealistically motivated Jekyll, is unable to withstand the elemental natural force that Mr Hyde represents.
 Jekyll may know the chemical formula for a drug that separates men from the animals, but he doesn’t know how to control the chaotic results.
 Ultimately Jekyll is in the position of King Canute, trying to hold back the tide.

 The price of this arrogance is that Jekyll is finally left with no alternative to suicide as the outcome of his own actions.
 To kill off Hyde, he must kill himself.
 Put another way: Jekyll committed suicide the moment the irresistible idea entered his mind that he could perfect man through science.

-In my experience, the commonest mistake made not only by beginners but also by many experienced and successful writers, is to construct a series of episodes, often dramatic in themselves, and linked by a theme or philosophical ideas, but not arising from the initial premise, and hence lacking dramatic unity, not containing moral consequences, and so failing to engage, or not proving the writer’s point, and hence leaving behind a sense of being unresolved.
+A common mistake made not only by beginners but also by many experienced and successful writers, is to construct a series of episodes, often dramatic in themselves, and linked by a theme or philosophical ideas, but not arising from the initial premise, and hence lacking dramatic unity, not containing moral consequences, and so failing to engage, or not proving the writer’s point, and hence leaving behind a sense of being unresolved.

 For example: Stevenson could have ended his story by Jekyll heroically screwing up his courage to face down Mr Hyde, returning to normal, vowing never to touch the drug again, faking the suicide of Hyde, and returning to normal life as a famous scientist.
 But this happy ending would have failed to prove Stevenson’s point – everything that went before would have been rendered pointless.
 There would be an adventure with ups and downs, but no story – because the ending would not be consonant with the theory or point of the story.
 Nothing would have been demonstrated.
 It is this proof that lifts a narrative text above the common level and makes it a true story of the Homeric kind.